I love old houses. But older homes with wooden windows often end up rotting. So I wondered how to replace rotted wood around a window.

 3. Prepare to do some carpentry

-If you were lucky enough to get away with the easy fix above, your how to replace rotted wood around a window job is nearly done.
+If you were lucky enough to get away with the easy fix above, your window repair job is nearly done.

 On the other hand, if there is more rot than wood, your job is just starting.

 Go to your garage or tool shed, and get out your woodworking tools.
-You’ll need a comfortable workbench, clamps, saws, wood glue, and plenty of carpentry and joining skill.
+You’ll need a comfortable workbench, clamps, saws, drill press, wood glue, and plenty of carpentry and joining skill.

 Easy enough, right?
 So, let’s get started.